 More patients are turning to online resources to find information about health conditions and healthcare providers before making an appointment.
-In 2014, 88 percent of consumers said they trusted online reviews as much as they trusted personal recommendations, according to the BrightLocal’s yearly Consumer Review Survey.
+According to BrightLocal’s 2016 Local Consumer Review Survey, 84% of people trust online reviews as much as a personal recommendation.

-It’s more important than ever to establish your facility’s online presence and build a positive online reputation.
+It is more important than ever to establish your practice’s online presence and build a positive online reputation.

-- Develop a strong online reputation by acquiring new positive review
+- Develop a strong online reputation by acquiring new positive reviews.

-- Monitor profiles by keeping a record of reviews and sentimen
+- Monitor profiles by keeping a record of reviews and sentiment.

-- Respond appropriately to positive and negative review
+- Respond appropriately to positive and negative reviews.

 Managing Online Reviews with Binary Fountain

 - Upon receiving a review, you will receive an email alert from Binary Fountain.

 - For negative reviews only, click the link on the email alert that says “Associated Task” This will direct you to the Binary Fountain dashboard, where you will log in.